markddavidoff/pull_request_auto_labeler/README.md

-Note: You could tottally do this as a github action instead now, and you probably should.
+Note: You could totally do this as a github action instead now, and you probably should.

 # pull_request_auto_labeler
 Automatically label Github pull requests based on elements of the PR title.